zhanghua7099/BundleSDF/readme.md

+# Reminder

+Follow the discussion from https://github.com/NVlabs/BundleSDF/issues/200, the commit `cf0610e` seems to be stable.
+This version has been tested in Ubuntu 20.04.

 # BundleSDF: Neural 6-DoF Tracking and 3D Reconstruction of Unknown Objects

 This is an implementation of our paper published in CVPR 2023